mahen2-cmd/Intrinsically-Motivated-Agents/README.md

 ## How can you run it?

-Use `pip install -r requirements.txt` to install the relevant libraries.
+- Use `pip install -r requirements.txt` to install the relevant libraries.
-You will need to install jupyter notebook since the training is done on a jupyter notebook.
+- You will need to install jupyter notebook since the training is done on a jupyter notebook.
-Run all the cells in the jupyter notebook.
+- Run all the cells in the jupyter notebook - `training.ipynb`
-The training is done for 40000 runs and it takes some time to complete.
+- The training is done for 40000 runs and it takes some time to complete.
-You will the logs of all positions the agents take in the all_positions variable.
+- You will the logs of all positions the agents take in the all_positions variable.
-You can modify the index of the training run you want to see inside the code and visualize it by running the next few cells.
+- You can modify the index of the training run you want to see inside the code and visualize it by running the next few cells.